xaunvih/webpack-template-js-engine/README.md

 # webpack-templates

  - Examples for template projects using webpack + js engines such as ejs, handlebar, pug and nunjucks.
- - Starting easily to create demonstration pages
+ - Starting easily to create demonstration

 ### Usage

-Creating your html pages with availabel folders which configed template
+Creating your html pages with availabel configed folders

 ![Alt text](./public/template-dir-v2.png?raw=true 'template folders')